Imagine having a tail twice as long as your body! The body of an adult Hamelin Ctentous measures 6cm long, and its tail can be more than double this.

 The Hamelin skink’s body is perfectly suited for living in an arid environment.
-Its sleek scales help it prevent water loss, and enable it to move seamlessly through its sandy habitat.
+Its sleek scales help prevent water loss and enable it to move seamlessly through its sandy habitat.

-The Hamelin Ctenotus’ range is incredibly small, measuring less than 150 km2.
-This tiny area is just inland of Shark Bay, in coastal Western Australia.
-They’re found on only two properties: Coburn Station and Hamelin Station Reserve, which was bought by Bush Heritage in 2015, and is now managed for conservation.
+The Hamelin Ctenotus’ range is incredibly small, measuring less than 150 square kilometres.
+This tiny area is just inland of Shark Bay in coastal Western Australia.
+They’re found on only two properties: Coburn Station and Hamelin Station Reserve, which is now managed for conservation.

-Because of its incredibly small distribution, the Hamelin skink is listed as Vulnerable to extinction by both the Australian Government under the EPBC act (1999), and by the International Union for the Conservation of Nature (IUCN) on the Red List of Threatened Species.1 It's also threatened (Vulnerable) under the Western Australian Wildlife Conservation Act (1950).
+Because of its incredibly small distribution, the Hamelin skink is listed as Vulnerable by the Australian Government under the Environment Protection and Biodiversity Conservation Act (1999), and Near Threatened by the International Union for the Conservation of Nature (IUCN) on the Red List of Threatened Species.

 Threats to this skink include habitat disturbance from agriculture and feral herbivores.
 Inappropriate fire regimes can destroy the species’ habitat and leave them more vulnerable to predation.
 Feral predators, especially cats, are a common threat to reptiles across most of Australia.

-Further research is needed to understand the threats to for this skink, and to understand basic information about its distribution, diet, reproduction and behavioral traits.
+Further research is needed to understand the threats to this skink and more about its distribution, diet, reproduction and behaviour.

 What’s Bush Heritage doing?

-We're in the process of de-stocking the property, removing the sheep and goats that have been in the area for more than a century.
-In the Shark Bay area, the first pastoral leases were granted in the 1860s.
-With your help, we’re making sure this skink – and its long tail! — will be around for a long time to come.
+We have de-stocked the property, removing the sheep and goats that have been in the area for more than a century (in the Shark Bay area, the first pastoral leases were granted in the 1860s).
+With your help we’re making sure this skink – and its long tail – will be around for a long time to come.